OS2faktor/OS2faktor-Login/HowToSetup.md

 # How to setup a development environment for OS2faktor

 ## pre-requisites
-A running instance of MySQL or MariaDB is needed, and two pre-created database schemas with the names
+A running instance of a MariaDB 10.5.13 is needed, and two pre-created database schemas with the names

 * os2faktor
 * os2faktor_nsis